banner

 Comprehensive Trek Guide

-Best of Nepal, Bhutan & Tibet Tour is a 21-day journey across three iconic Himalayan destinations.
+Best of Nepal, Bhutan & Tibet Tour is a 21-day journey across three iconic Himalayan destinationss.
 This once-in-a-lifetime trip covers UNESCO World Heritage Sites, vibrant cities, sacred monasteries, breathtaking mountain landscapes, and rich Hindu and Buddhist cultures.
-From hiking to Bhutan’s Tiger’s Nest and exploring Nepal’s jungles to discovering the ancient heritage of Lhasa, this tour is ideal for travelers seeking a deep, cultural, and scenic Himalayan experience.
+From hiking to Bhutan's Tiger's Nest and exploring Nepal's jungles to discovering the ancient heritage of Lhasa, this tour is ideal for travelers seeking a deep, cultural, and scenic Himalayan experience.

 The Nepal, Bhutan and Tibet Tour is perfect for those who have less time to spend in each country but want to see some of the highlights of these three fascinating Himalayan countries.
 This tour is suitable for all ages and is fully inclusive of guides, accommodation, flights, road transport and breakfast.
 Lunch and dinner are also provided in Bhutan and Chitwan National Park, Nepal.